Alok8321/pyfao56_Model/README.md

 # pyfao56 Model
 pyfao56 is a model for estimating crop water use and irrigation scheduling based on FAO-56 dual crop coefficient approach.
+The pyfao56 model is implemented in Python and provides a convenient way to calculate evapotranspiration using the FAO-56 methodology.
+It takes input parameters such as meteorological data (e.g., temperature, humidity, wind speed) and crop coefficients to compute ET rates for specific crop types and land surfaces.